Eddie Watt: Baltimore Orioles

 Watt was an important part of Baltimore's 1970 Championship season though it was not one of his best seasons statistically.
-He won 7 games and saved 12 with a 3.25 ERA in 53 appearances.
-He was the losing pitcher in the Orioles' 6-5 defeat to the Cincinnati Reds in Game 4 of the 1970 World Series.
+He won seven games and saved 12 with a 3.25 ERA in 53 appearances.
+The Orioles finished the season 108–54, and then swept the Twins again in the 1970 ALCS.
+Watt did not pitch in that series as starters Jim Palmer (Game 3) and Dave McNally (Game 2) pitched complete games; and middle/long reliever Dick Hall pitched 4.2 shutout innings in relief of Cy Young Award winner Mike Cuellar to win Game 1.

+The Orioles won the 1970 World Series over the Cincinnati Reds, 4–1.
+Watt was the losing pitcher in the Orioles' 6-5 loss to the Reds in Game 4.
 With the Orioles leading 5-3, he entered the contest in relief of Jim Palmer who had allowed a walk to Tony Pérez and a single to Johnny Bench to open the top of the eighth inning.
-His first pitch to Lee May resulted in a three-run homer to left field that prevented the Orioles from sweeping the Series which it would eventually win the following day.
-Watt had not pitched in any match during the previous two weeks.
-Some Baltimore fans remained unkind over the years toward Watt over the May home run and loss.
+Watt's first pitch to Reds' first baseman Lee May resulted in a three-run homer to left field that prevented the Orioles from sweeping the Series which it would eventually win the following day.
+Watt had not pitched in any game during the previous two weeks.

+Some Baltimore fans remained unkind over the years toward Watt because of May's home run and the sole loss in that series; and while the incessant booing of fans did not bother him over the next three years as an Oriole, it did upset his children.
+Ironically, Watt was known for not throwing many home run pitches during his career, giving up only 10 from 1968 to 1972, in 295 innings pitched.
 May later became a popular player for the Orioles.